The heart of Rome

-Moving down Vicolo del Cinque, look for little known gems like Jacche Calzature, a funky shoe store offering sample shoes and those worn in fashion shows for a hard-to-believe price, simply Euro 31 a pair.
+Moving down Vicolo del Cinque, look for little known gems like Jacche Calzature, a funky shoe store offering sample shoes and those worn in fashion shows for a hard-to-believe price.
 Outfitting women and men, there are two locations, both in Trastevere: Vicolo del Cinque 24/b and Via Benedetta 9.
 During the winter clearance sale, boots sold for only Euro 15 a pair.

 If you find yourself longing for some English-reading material, The Almost Corner Bookshop (Via del Moro, 45) carries all types of books and an especially good selection of historical and fictional titles.

-Ambling up the street behind Piazza Trilussa, be sure to stop in at Checco, (Via Benedetta, 7) a favorite coffee bar of the locals, for an espresso and cornetto or pastry.
-Try the pine nut torta for something special and if chocolate's your thing, you won't be disappointed with the thick and steamy chocolato caldo.
-Go ahead and splurge a little when asked if you want it "con panna" - with whipped cream on top.
+Ambling up the street behind Piazza Trilussa, be sure to stop in at Checco, (Via Benedetta, 10) a favorite coffee bar of the locals, for an espresso and cornetto or pastry.
+Try the pine nut torta for something special and if chocolate's your thing, you won't be disappointed with the thick and steamy cioccolata calda.
+Go ahead and splurge a little when asked if you want it con panna – with whipped cream on top.

 For a spectacular view of Rome, head up to Mount Janiculum (Gianicolo).
-You'll pass the church of San Pietro in Montorio; built on the site where Saint Peter is believed to have been crucified.
-Also famous for its cloister and artwork including Bramante's "Tempietto."
+You'll pass the church of San Pietro in Montorio, built on the site where Saint Peter is believed to have been crucified, it's famous for its cloister and artwork including Bramante's Tempietto.
 A bit further up the hill is Fontana dell'Acqua Paola, a grandiose fountain dating to 1612.
 Across from the fountain and next to the Spanish Embassy is a photo op not to be missed.
 Numerous domes dot the urban vista and on a clear day, you can observe the snow capped Colli Albani, the hills behind Rome.
 Other easy-to-spot points of interest are Palazzo Venezia and Castel Sant'Angelo.

 Bargain hunters will be happy to know about the Porta Portese flea market.
 Located off Viale Trastevere, beginning at the corner of Via Portuense and Via Ippolito Nievo, the savvy shopper can stock up on new and used items including beautiful picture frames, prints, jewelry, trendy clothing and many more good buys.
 Go early to avoid the crowds (hours are Sundays, 6:30 a.m. - 2:00 p.m.).